The Contact Center Challenge, Voice AI can be the answer.

 It is not a secret that businesses always gather information on their target market and such data are used to power the AI to analyze every call and how they are going to respond to their customers.
 It basically peeks into the general customer behaviour and preferences together with its impact on the brand.

-Winimy creates voice AI powered telephony platforms that have a multi modal and omni channel interface, it can switch from voice to text and back again, it is a form of simplifying repetitive information and streamlining it to maximise customer experience.
+Winimy creates voice AI powered telephony platforms that have a multi modal and omnichannel interface, it can switch from voice to text and back again, it is a form of simplifying repetitive information and streamlining it to maximize customer experience.
 No longer do you have to wait for a customer representative to answer and then put you on hold while they confirm details, an AI powered customer telephony platform can eliminate glitches like this that can cause a bad brand experience.

 We all know that call centres are the vital intermediary between the businesses that market their brands, the people that buy their products and services, and the agents that can make or break the brand experience.
 Humans can’t be replaced by robots anytime soon even though all forms of AI technology are expected to automate all repetitive tasks in customer engagement.
 Looking ahead, technology with a human heart is the way to go in call centres and customer service.